-Demerger: As per the Rules made under Chapter XV of the Companies Act, 'demerger' in relation to companies means transfer, pursuant to scheme of arrangement by a 'demerged company' of its one or more undertakings to any 'resulting company' in such a manner as provided in Section 2(19AA) of the Income Tax Act, 1961, subject to the shares been allotted by the 'resulting company' to the shareholders of the 'demerged company' against the transfer of assets and liabilities.
+Demerger: As per the Rules made under the Companies Act, 'demerger' in relation to companies means transfer, pursuant to scheme of arrangement by a 'demerged company' of its one or more undertakings to any 'resulting company' in such a manner as provided in Section 2(19AA) of the Income Tax Act, 1961, subject to the shares been allotted by the 'resulting company' to the shareholders of the 'demerged company' against the transfer of assets and liabilities.
 Section 232 deals with mergers and amalgamation including demergers.
-AS-14 is not applicable in demerger.